 The subject property consists of a two-story dwelling of masonry exterior construction with 5,144 square feet of living area.
-The dwelling is approximately 16 years old.
-Features of the home include a partial basement with finished area, central air conditioning, one fireplace and a three-car garage.
+The dwelling is approximately 19 years old.
+Features of the home include a partial basement with finished area, central air conditioning, one fireplace and a 3-car garage.
 The property has a 31,710 square foot site located in Northbrook, Northfield Township, Cook County.
 The subject is classified as a class 2-09 property under the Cook County Real Property Assessment Classification Ordinance.

 The appellant contends assessment inequity with respect to the improvement as the basis of the appeal.
-In support of this argument, the appellant submitted information on three equity comparables that are located within the same neighborhood code as the subject property.
-The comparables are improved with class 2-09 dwellings of masonry exterior construction ranging in size from 5,786 to 6,695 square feet of living area.
-The dwellings are either 12 or 22 years old.

-The comparables have full basements, one of which has finished area.
-Each comparable has central air conditioning, two fireplaces and a three-car or a four-car garage.
-The comparables have improvement assessments ranging from \$76,138 to \$101,965 or from \$13.16 to \$15.23 per square foot of living area.
-Based on this evidence, the appellant requested that the subject's improvement assessment be reduced to \$72,016 or \$14.00 per square foot of living area.
+In support of this argument, the appellant submitted information on four equity comparables that are located within the same neighborhood code as the subject property.
+The comparables are improved with class 2-09 dwellings of masonry or frame and masonry exterior construction ranging in size from 5,146 to 6,567 square feet of living area.
+The dwellings range in age from 25 to 35 years old.
+The comparables have full basements, three of which have finished area.
+Each comparable has central air conditioning, one to three fireplaces and a 3-car or a 3.5-car garage.
+The comparables have improvement assessments ranging from \$55,117 to \$75,402 or from \$10.59 to \$11.61 per square foot of living area.
+Based on this evidence, the appellant requested that the subject's improvement assessment be reduced to \$57,098 or \$11.10 per square foot of living area.

-The board of review submitted its "Board of Review Notes on Appeal" for parcel #04-08-405-007-0000 located at 2860 Hillcrest Ln., Northbrook, IL which is not the subject.
-However, the Board finds the four suggested equity comparables are located in the same neighborhood code as the subject and will consider them in this decision.
-The comparables are improved with two-story class 2-09 dwellings of masonry exterior construction ranging in size from 5,173 to 7,089 square feet of living area.
-The dwellings range in age from 10 to 25 years old.
+The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$105,708.
+The subject property has an improvement assessment of \$64,485 or \$12.54 per square foot of living area.
+In support of its contention of the correct assessment, the board of review submitted information on four equity comparables that are located within the same neighborhood code as the subject property.
+The comparables are improved with two, two-story class 2-08 and two, two-story class 2-09 dwellings of masonry exterior construction ranging in size from 4,842 to 5,663 square feet of living area.
+The dwellings range in age from 12 to 28 years old.
 The comparables have partial or full basements, one of which has finished area.
-Each comparable has central air conditioning, one to three fireplaces and a three-car or a four-car garage.
-The comparables have improvement assessments ranging from \$88,096 to \$120,739 or from \$17.03 to \$19.25 per square foot of living area.
+Each comparable has central air conditioning, two fireplaces and a 3-car garage.
+The comparables have improvement assessments ranging from \$68,451 to \$81,285 or from \$13.83 to \$14.87 per square foot of living area.
 Based on this evidence, the board of review requested the subject's assessment be confirmed.